 Bring your own API keys and pick a provider and model per session.
 AI is optional, and it never executes anything you haven't allowed.

-A dedicated chat pane with streaming responses, switchable personas, and per-message token and cost tracking.
+A dedicated chat pane with streaming responses, switchable personas, image attachments, and per-message token and cost tracking.

-Right-click selected terminal output and run a built-in or custom prompt against it — explain an error, summarize a log.
+Right-click selected terminal output and type a free-form question about it — explain an error, summarize a log.

 The AI proposes and can run commands — gated by a managed Whitelist / Blacklist and a safety classifier, so risky commands aren't auto-executed.